UBRoboticsWorkshop/WorkShops/6_comm/README.md

 # Communications

 > [!NOTE]
-> You need have general ideals about:
+> You need have general ideals about: (technologies used for network communication)
 > - HTML, JavaScript
-> - UDP, TCP
+> - UDP(User Datagram Protocol), TCP(Transmission Control Protocol)
 > - WebSocket

-> BTW, these are all technologies used for network communication.
-> HTML and JavaScript -> web-based user interfaces.
-> UDP (User Datagram Protocol), TCP (Transmission Control Protocol), and WebSocket -> used for communication between devices.

 ---
 <details>